fradot/h5pg/README.md

 # Hello World PhoneGap and jQuery Mobile Application

-> This application was originally forked from phonegap-start and is based on it.
+> This application was originally forked from phonegap-start.
 It includes jQuery Mobile and a multipage template.
 It can be used directly with Phonegap Build.

 ## PhoneGap Build